dwightjack/vue-types/packages/docs/guide/validators.md

 #### Loose shape matching

-By default, `shape` rejects objects containing properties that are not defined in the shape.
-To allow partial matching, use the `loose` flag:
+By default, `shape` rejects objects that contain properties not defined in the shape.
+To allow additional properties, use the `loose` flag:

 <CodeExample>